-The MCA recognises that there may be difficulties when measuring the end-to-end QoS performance of the outgoing cross-border ordinary mail and bulk mail items to non-European countries and destinations with low mail volumes.
-Given MaltaPost's universal service obligations, the QoS performance targets for these countries should, however, remain.
-The set transit time should serve as an indication of the performance that should be achieved by MaltaPost for these mail flows.

-MaltaPost has a good grasp of the indicative timeframes for delivery to these destinations and should therefore keep the public informed of the lead times to expect for the end-to-end delivery of https://www.ipc.be/~/media/documents/public/unex/full%20year%20results/unex_leaflet_2014_en.pdf
+The MCA recognises that there may be difficulties when measuring the end-to-end QoS performance of the outgoing cross-border ordinary mail and bulk mail items to non-European countries and destinations with low mail volumes.15 The set transit time should serve as an indication of the performance that should be achieved by MaltaPost for these mail flows.
+MaltaPost has a good grasp of the indicative timeframes for delivery to these destinations and should therefore keep the public informed of the lead times to expect for the end-to-end delivery of letter-mail items to these countries.
+MaltaPost is still required to measure and publish the results achieved for outgoing crossborder registered mail and parcel to these countries, as performance measurement is carried out through its track and trace system.